adspect/adspect/streams.md

 ## White Page

 This is the safe page to show to moderators, robots, scrapers, etc.  It should not contain any sensitive content that may put your affiliate campaign in danger or in violation of any rules.
-Everything described above for the money page also applies to the white page--you may use an URL or a landing page file.
-In the latter case, if your money page is also a self-hosted landing page, you will need to effectively merge two landing page directories together to meet the requirement that both page files are located in the root of the common directory.
+Everything described above for the money page fields also applies to the white page.

-We strongly advise using a landing page file over external URL for white page.
-This has to do with suspicion and increased scrutiny from compliance teams of certain ad networks that discourage or outright prohibit the use of redirects in traffic flow.

-## Pass URL Parameters to White URL

-When enabled, parameters passed in the incoming URL will be appended to white page URL or file.
-This setting works the same way like the Param setting of money pages.
+**In most cases, your white page MUST be displayed without redirects!**  Consider using either a local file or a reverse proxy action.

 ## VLA™